Cloudneeti/aws-auto-remediation/README.md

 1. AWS account administrator creates/updates/reconfigure resources in aws account
 2. CloudTrail and CloudWatch event bus collects the events occurred in AWS account and trigger appropriate event rule.
 3. CloudWatch event rule trigger the auto-remediation invoker in near real-time in its region
-4. Auto-remediation invoker lambda calls the orchestrator which then call appropriate remediation functions present in the remediation framework
+4. Form diifferent aws region Auto-remediation-invoker lambda calls the orchestrator which then call appropriate remediation functions present in the remediation framework
 5. Remediation functions setup required security configuration on the resources

 This auto-remediation solution supports multi-account remediation as well.
 Here, we are providing cross-account access roles to execute the remediation functions present in remediation framework account.